 Landscape Scale or Level: A functional designation of a relatively large, contiguous geographic area scaled to capture ecosystem function, integrity, and diversity, where management plans are integrated into the broader landscape conditions to set appropriate short-, medium-, and long-term goals, including integration of natural processes.

 Management activities are of sufficient scale to affect biophysical processes and stressor (e.g., fire, bark beetles) behavior within that landscape.
-Landscapes may vary in size but are generally not smaller than 40,000 acres.
+Landscapes may vary in size but should be delineable based on defensible geographic characteristics (e.g. Watershed boundaries or Potential Operational Delineations).